Birders—Photo: Skip Perkins

 By Marie Grad

-Details and registration for the trips are on the Events Calendar of the Olympic Peninsula Audubon Society website.
+Detailed information and registration options for all field trips are available on the Events Calendar page of the Olympic Peninsula Audubon Society website.
+Interested participants are encouraged to visit the site to learn more about upcoming opportunities and to secure their spots in advance.

 Wednesday Bird Walk